tuttlem/phony/README.md

 ## Building

-You can now just build the source tree as usual:
+You can now just build the source tree.
+This has been converted into a [cmake](https://cmake.org/) project.

 ```
-make
+ccmake .
 ```

 You should be left with a binary, that built the test application.
 Run it from the project directory.